Home Mortgage Refinance Calculator

 The Federal Government's HARP program (Home Affordable Refinance Program) has been helping homeowners all across the country whose mortgage balance exceeds their home's value, enabling them to refinance into today's low interest rates.
 If you have little or no equity in your home, a HARP loan may help you to lower your monthly payment and/or shorten your loan term.

-In many cases, no new appraisal is needed nor is mortgage insurance (if none is in place on your current mortgage), so the underwriting process is fast.
+In many cases, no new appraisal is needed nor is mortgage insurance (if none is in place on your current mortgage), so refinancing your mortgage with a HARP loan has a fast underwriting process.

-The guidelines are pretty simple: If your current loan was originated before June 1, 2009, is owned by Fannie Mae or Freddie Mac, and you've continued to make your monthly payments, you may qualify for a HARP loan.
-You can determine whether your mortgage is owned by either Freddie Mac or Fannie Mae by checking the following websites: www.freddiemac.com/mymortgage or www.knowyouroptions.com/loanlookup
+The guidelines for refinancing your mortgage with a HARP loan are pretty simple: If your current loan was originated before June 1, 2009, is owned by Fannie Mae or Freddie Mac, and you've continued to make your monthly payments, you may qualify for a HARP loan.
+You can determine whether your mortgage is owned by either Freddie Mac or Fannie Mae by checking the following websites: freddiemac.com/mymortgage or knowyouroptions.com/loanlookup

 You've been doing the right thing, honoring your monthly commitment.
 HARP Loans can do right by you, with a fast and easy refinancing solution.